 Pilobolus Dance Theatre is an internationally renowned and award-winning company that has continued to extend, expand and further develop its innovative dance/movement concepts into extraordinary performances into the 21st century.
 The company maintains its founding collaborative philosophy of making art “to build community.”
 The company “teaches its group-based creative process to performers and non-dancers alike through popular, unique educational projects and programs.”

-The Willson Center Public Impagt Grant will bring this exceptional dance theatre company to the UGA campus to present public performances and master classes.
-Dates and further details will be announced soon.
+The Willson Center Public Impagt Grant brought this exceptional dance theatre company to the UGA campus to present public performances and master classes.

 Portuguese Linguistics in the United States